The 23 Worst Things to Purchase at Costco (According to Shoppers)

 April 22, 2024 by Kyle James

 Costco is renowned for its bulk purchases and substantial savings, a haven for budget-conscious shoppers everywhere.
 However, not every bulk buy is a win for your wallet or your storage space.
-So I set out on a mission to talk to a few dozen Costco shoppers and get their opinion on the worst buys.
+So I set out on a mission to survey a few dozen Costco shoppers and get their opinion on the worst buys.
 The results were awesome and definitely worth an article.
 Here are some items that you might want to think twice about before loading up your oversized shopping cart with.

 The 23 Worst Things to Purchase at Costco